rasmuserik/visualisering-af-relationer/README.md

 # Backlog

-Version 0.9.0
+# Release Log
+## Version 0.9.0, released 18/2

 - apply open source licenses
-- ?click-event on søge-emneord
-- √bugfix: moving mouse out of window after dragging node
+- bugfix: moving mouse out of window after dragging node
-- √optional choice of search engine in url
+- optional choice of search engine in url

-# Release Log
 ## Version 0.8.3, released 2/2

 - bugfix - used node.id instead of node.value after refactoring to find, label which meant that the labels was missing on non-book/material extern relations